 These data provide three main insights.
 First, supranational messages receive by and large as much direct Twitter user engagement as messages from national or international accounts by executive actors and institutions do.
 Supranational messages are in fact slightly more frequently liked and retweeted than those from national institutions and actors in the UK.
 Only UK actors tweeting in personal capacity received a markedly higher share of quotes and replies on their messages.
+This is, however, not surprising considering the popularity of Twitter in the UK (Newman et al. 2021).
 Second, across all samples, Twitter users tend to engage more strongly with personal accounts than with institutional ones.
 Personalization of political messaging seems to matter on this social medium and for supranational EU actors as well.
 Third, direct engagement with executive tweets is not particularly high in absolute terms.
 On average, the number of direct engagements with supranational tweets by either liking, retweeting, quoting, or replying to it does not exceed a share of 0.14% of the number of users following the respective account.

 There are a few notable exceptions to this latter rule, however.
 For example, in 18 tweets from our supranational sample, the overall number of direct user engagements exceeds 30% of the follower counts at the time of the message.
 Table 3 provides six illustrative examples for extremely ‘engaging’ supranational tweets in our sample.